 The HED-LINE research project (2020-2024) was funded by the National Institute for Health and Care Research Policy Research programme to evaluate the early roll-out of Healthy Living across England.

-Healthy Living for people with Type 2 Diabetes
+Healthy Living for Type 2 Diabetes

 Healthy Living is a free online NHS service to help people self-manage type 2 diabetes.
 It is available across England to support people in making some changes such as being more active, eating healthily and stopping smoking.

-Diabetes Self-Management Education and Support programmes can support people with type 2 diabetes to develop the knowledge and skills to make changes in their diet and exercise behaviour and better manage their diabetes.
 NHS face-to-face group services are available, but an online service may be a suitable option for some people and may reduce pressure on clinical services.
 Healthy Living was created as an online alternative for people with type 2 diabetes in England.

 The aim of the HED-LINE research study was to consider whether Healthy Living works and whether it is a good use of NHS resources.
 We studied anonymised data from Healthy Living and general practice records, looked closely at the website content, analysed the costs and benefits, and interviewed website users and NHS staff.
-We reported on:

 During the research we regularly reported back to the people at NHS England who run Healthy Living, making suggestions about what could be improved, so they could make changes as they went along.
 People with experience of diabetes played an important role in this research and helped us to identify the benefits to patients and the NHS.

-HED-LINE - Why this research was needed
+Why this research was needed

 Healthy Living is based on HeLP Diabetes, an online intervention that is evidence-based, theoretically informed, acceptable to patients and which was found to be effective in reducing blood glucose in a clinical trial.